-Exemptions may vary by state and can include a main residence exemption, veteran or disabled person status, assistance for senior citizens, and disaster relief.
-The homestead exemption could exempt hundreds of thousands of dollars from being taxed on your home's assessed value, in some states.
+1

+You Realize You Haven't Filed The Correct Exemptions

+include a main residence exemption,

+veteran or disabled person status,

+assistance for senior citizens, and disaster

+relief.
+A homestead exemption could

+reduce your taxable home value by

+thousands of dollars in some states.